vmstan/vmstan.github.io/about/index.md

 resume: I'm not a perfect person.
 There's many things I wish I didn't do.
 Like reboot the wrong ESX host that one time...
 ---

-> IT isn't just my career; it's a dedication to understanding technology, engineering solutions and empowering administrators and developers to drive their businesses forward.
+> IT isn't just my career; it's a dedication to understanding technology, engineering solutions and empowering administrators and developers to drive their businesses forward

 ## Community Engagement

 > IT is not just about what happens in the 9-5.
-It’s engagement with the community that surrounds the infrastructure ecosystem.
+It’s engagement with the community that surrounds the infrastructure ecosystem

 * VMware vExpert since 2013
 * Dell EMC Elect since 2017